 Plus, the stone crab industry is a very sustainable one.
 The fisherman catch the crab, break off a claw, and throw them back.
 The crab will eventually regenerate a new claw which can be harvested down the road.
 Where else can you get a meal that fresh and that sustainable?

 Florida’s housing market is booming.
 If you’ve ever been considering moving to Florida, now might be the time to pull the trigger.
 New homes are popping up all over the state.

-While some may be a little spendy depending on your budget, Florida has options for everyone.
-If that beachfront home is a bit out of reach, there are plenty of new single-family homes and condos that will fit any budget and lifestyle.
+While some may be a little spendy depending on your budget, the Sunshine State has options for everyone.
+If that beachfront home is a bit out of reach, there are plenty of new single-family homes and condos, as well as thousands of rental apartments in Florida, that will fit any budget and lifestyle.